telerik/blazor-docs/components/rangeslider/events.md

 `StartValueChanged` fires when the user moves the lower range of the slider, and `EndValueChanged` fires when the user changes the higher range of the slider.

 The `ValueChanged` events fire every time the corresponding `Value` parameter changes.
-This happens when the user drags the handle or when they click on the track.
+This happens while the user is dragging the handle or when they click on the track.

 >tip As of version 2.28.0 of Telerik UI for Blazor, the `ValueChanged` events fire continuously while the user is dragging the handle to ensure updating the value accordingly and deliver live UX.
 Thus, the component will re-render multiple times during the dragging process.
 If you want to avoid that, you can handle the [`OnChange`](#onchange) event.